digoxin (oral) (cont.)

 You should not use this medication if you are allergic to digoxin, or if you have ventricular fibrillation (a heart rhythm disorder of the ventricles, or lower chambers of the heart that allow blood to flow out of the heart).

-FDA pregnancy category C. Digoxin may be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether digoxin will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Digoxin can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Older adults may be more likely to have side effects from digoxin.